aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/embedding-images-as-attachments/_index.md

 When the recipient opens the email, the HTML body will render the image inline, providing a seamless visual experience.

+## How to embed multiple images email
+If you need more than one picture, repeat the attachment and `LinkedResource` steps for each file.
+Assign distinct Content‑IDs such as `image2`, `image3`, and reference them in the HTML (`src='cid:image2'`, etc.).
+This approach scales easily for newsletters with several graphics.

+## Tips to reduce email attachment size
+- **Resize** the image to the exact dimensions needed in the email (typically ≤600 px width).
+- **Compress** using tools like ImageMagick or online compressors to keep the file under 100 KB.
+- **Choose the right format**: JPEG for photos, PNG for graphics with transparency.
+- **Remove EXIF metadata** if it isn’t required.

 ## Common Issues & Troubleshooting
 | Issue | Cause | Solution |
 |-------|-------|----------|